 - A Lack of Personality

-The number one biggest mistake I see is a wedding devoid of the couple's own personalities.
-Now, I'm not saying everyone has to have a theme wedding, but if I see one more wedding with the standard "Love is patient" reading, or where it doesn't seem as if the couple had a hand in the décor, menu, or music, I'm gonna scream.
-This is the most important day of your life - it should reflect your life.
+The number one biggest mistake is a wedding devoid of the couple's own personalities.
+Not everyone has to have a theme wedding, but with a little research and creativity, you can add a little more unique flair beyond the standard "Love is patient" wedding reading.
+It's usually quite obvious when the couple doesn't have a hand in the décor, menu, or music and just goes along with the status quo.
+This is the most important day of your life — it should reflect your life.

 - Wasting Money